swiss-ai-center/a-guide-to-mlops/docs/index.md

       title_highlight: maintain
       planet: comet
       body: |
         A model in production needs watching.
-Stream prediction logs to S3, deploy an Evidently AI dashboard on Kubernetes to compare live data against your training reference, and open drift reports as GitHub issues when data drifts.
+Stream prediction logs to S3 with Fluent Bit, deploy an Evidently AI dashboard on Kubernetes to compare live data against your training reference, and open drift reports as GitHub issues when data drifts.
         Use those signals to trigger retraining workflows or roll back to a previous